jenineharris/ichad-workshops/README.md

 <ol>
 <li> Install R and R Studio
-<li> Download and save participant materials
+<li> Download and save workshop materials
 </ol>

 Follow the instructions below to install and download everything you will need.